Home » Criminal Defense » Los Angeles Homicide Lawyer

 Factors like using a weapon or having a history of violence can lead to harsher penalties.

 Preparing a strong defense against homicide charges requires understanding various legal strategies based on the circumstances of the case.
-Each defense targets a specific element of the crime, aiming to challenge the prosecution’s accusations directly.
+Knowing the difference between homicide and murders is crucial, as each defense targets a specific element of the crime, aiming to challenge the prosecution’s accusations directly.

 Claiming self-defense involves proving that the killing was a necessary response to an imminent threat to life or serious injury.